#StandWithUkraine - Stop the Russian invasion

 Summary

-In this chapter, we introduced Leaflet map templates for common map problems, such as telling stories about places using scrollable interface, showing point data from databases like Socrata, and creating heatmaps to visualize areas of high event density.
+In this chapter, we introduced Leaflet map templates for common map problems, such as telling stories about places using scrollable interface, showing point and polygon data from sources such as ArcGIS/Esri MapServer and JSON API endpoints, and creating heatmaps to visualize areas of high event density.

 You can use these templates as a base to kickstart your own mapping projects.
 Leaflet.js is well-documented, and we recommend looking at their tutorials for more inspiration.